I Turned My Office Into a Camera Obscura

 f-stop = 4000mm/2mm = f/2000

-This seems absurdly high compared to camera lenses (which typically range from f/1.4 to f/22), but it illustrates why pinhole cameras require such long exposures.
+This looks absurdly high compared to camera lenses (usually f/1.4 to f/22), and it explains the long exposures in pinhole work.

 T-stops account for actual light transmission through an optical system.
-While f-stops are purely geometric, t-stops measure how much light actually reaches the sensor/film after accounting for:
+F-stops are purely geometric, while t-stops measure how much light reaches the sensor or film after accounting for:

-For a simple pinhole (no glass elements), the f-stop and t-stop are essentially identical, making the camera obscura a "perfect" optical system in this regard.
+For a simple pinhole with no glass elements, the f-stop and t-stop are essentially identical.
+In that sense, camera obscura is a "perfect" optical system.

-As aperture size decreases, we eventually hit the diffraction limit: the point where the wave nature of light becomes more significant than its particle behavior.
+As aperture size decreases, we eventually hit the diffraction limit.
+At that point the wave nature of light becomes more significant than particle behavior.

 The angular resolution limit due to diffraction is given by: